 A functional format can be incorporated into a hybrid resume, where work experience is still listed chronologically, but skills are emphasized over your employer, dates of employment, and job titles.

 A hybrid resume format is pretty self explanatory; it’s a mixture of chronological and functional resume formats aimed to highlight your most relevant work experience in a semi-chronological format.
+This is generally considered the best resume format for today’s job search.

 - Great format for positions that you may not have done most recently